WebClub-NITK/Google-DSC-NITK-Recruitments-2019/README.md

 ### Evaluation Criteria
 * **Effort**: Main criteria for judgement.
 It is perfectly fine if you have no experience in the field and trying it out for the first time.
 Sincere efforts are appreciated.
-* Follow good development Practices:
+* Follow good development practices:
-	* Clean and Documented Code i.e comments wherever necessary.
+	* Clean and documented code i.e comments wherever necessary.
-	* Proper Documentation eg. README with usage instructions, setup explaination, etc.
+	* Proper documentation eg. README with usage instructions, setup explanation, etc.
 	* Clear commit messages and consistent effort: please refrain from commiting all the code on the deadline date.
 	* Have an understanding of the code or ideas used from external sources.
 	* **IMPORTANT**: Please give proper mention and references when using external sources i.e mention links to resource and developer name, star repos referred to, etc. during documentation.

 ### Submission
-Fill [this form]() on or before the deadline.
+A form will be rolled out on or before the deadline date.

 ### Contact
 In case of any further queries: